cfug/dio/dio/README.md

 We can use any `HttpClient` not just `dart:io:HttpClient` to make HTTP requests.
 And all we need is providing a `HttpClientAdapter`.
-The default `HttpClientAdapter` for Dio is `IOHttpClientAdapter` on native platforms, and `BrowserClientAdapter` on the Web platform.
+The default `HttpClientAdapter` for Dio is `IOHttpClientAdapter` on native platforms, and `BrowserHttpClientAdapter` on the Web platform.
 They can be initiated by calling the `HttpClientAdapter()`.

 ```dart